 - Electrical Outlets: should only have 3 or 6 plugs in use, according to the outlet’s capacity.

-Clearance should be 1 foot at each outlet.
+Clearance is 1 foot at each outlet.

 13. Working plumbing: toilets, sinks, tub, hot and cold running water.
+Without functioning plumbing, bacteria and unsafe mold and squalor may occur.

 14. Working electrical appliances: stoves, refrigerators, heaters, etc.